 We are particularly interested in candidates who can enhance our reputation in Counselling Psychology.
-Thus, applicants should hold a doctoral qualification in psychology and be eligible for Chartership with the British Psychological Society.
-We welcome applications from people who are HCPC Registered Counselling Psychologists.
-We recognise that applicants moving into higher education from other context (e.g., practice) may have limited direct experience of the requirements for the post.
-In such instances they must outline their experience, skills and achievements in such a way as to demonstrate they meet, or have the potential to meet, the essential criteria.
+Thus, applicants should be HCPC Registered Counselling Psychologists, hold a doctoral qualification in psychology and be eligible for Chartership with the British Psychological Society.
+We welcome applications from people who currently work in practice and people who wish to have a career that combines education and practice.
+We recognise that applicants moving into higher education from other contexts (e.g., practice) may have limited direct experience of the requirements for the post.
+In such instances they should outline how their experience, skills and achievements demonstrate they meet, or have the potential to meet, the essential criteria in the role profile.

 Lecturers are expected to inspire learning and contribute to the enhancement of the student experience across the range of undergraduate and postgraduate programmes.
 These include three BPS accredited/HCPC approved Doctorates in Counselling Psychology, Health Psychology and Sport & Exercise Psychology, the BPS accredited BSc (Hons) Applied Psychology and the MSc Forensic Psychology.

 The successful candidate will contribute to the development and delivery of innovative learning, teaching and assessment across the portfolio.
-Thus, we are seeking to appoint an energetic and inventive individual with a forward-thinking vision for applied psychology.
-For example, innovation in the of practice of applied psychology, the open science and big data agendas in research, and/or learning technologies to support graduates in post-COVID-19 employment.
+Thus, we are seeking to appoint an energetic and inventive individual with a forward thinking vision for applied psychology.
+For example, innovation in the of practice of applied psychology.

 The successful candidate will also engage in high quality research, scholarly and/or enterprise activities that complement the work of the team, and to help develop the profile of the Department in the UK and internationally.
 This will require flexibility and the ability to work independently, while also contributing in a positive way to the various programme and scholarly activity teams in the Department, School and University.